Colorado Adventure 2018 | Thursday & Friday, August 9-10, 2018

 On the summit of Mount Shavano (14,229).

-Starting my hike over to Tabeguache Peak with the distance peaks disappearing into the thick smoke on the horizon.
+Starting my hike over to Tabeguache Peak with the distant peaks disappearing into the thick smoke on the horizon.

 Almost down to the saddle looking up at Tabeguache Peak.